4 Ways to Travel the World by Bicycle

 4) Luxury Group Tours

-Such tours are the ultimate in pampered cycling.
-If you are focused on getting the most bang for your buck, rather than traveling on the smallest amount of cash possible, check out this option.
-It won't be cheap, but for the same amount of money you would spend on a bus tour, for example, you should find smaller groups, better hotels, and more perks such as meals included.
+Such tours are the ultimate in pampered cycling travel.
+If you are focused on a luxurious cycling adventure tour, rather than traveling on the smallest amount of cash possible, check out this option.
+It won't be cheap, but for the same amount of money you would spend on a bus tour, for example, you should find smaller groups, hotels, and perks such as meals included.
 Everything is taken care of.
 There's a tour leader cycling alongside, mechanics on call, and a van to carry your bags and souvenirs.
 You can even get a lift if you're tired.
+Many such tours can now be customized.

 Rewards: Everything is taken care of.
 Nice hotels and fine dining after a day on the road.
 Travel with and learn from other cyclists.